Plan one loan cancellation criteria.

 Financial Impact on Estates

 Upon the discharge of a deceased borrower’s student loan, any remaining balance is usually written off.
-However, in some cases, if there are assets in the borrower’s estate, they might be used to repay part or all of the outstanding debt before it gets written off.
+However, assets in the borrower’s estate might be used to repay part or all of the outstanding debt before it gets written off.

 Disability or illness loan cancellation